fffade/pong/README.md

 This is a replica of the popular arcade game known as 'Pong'.
 The player controls a paddle on the left side of the screen and repeatedly hits a ball back to the opponent's side of the screen.
 The player does not want the ball to pass their paddle.\
 If the ball passes the player's side of the screen or the opponent's side, the opponent gains a point or the player gains one point, respectively.
 The first one to reach 5 points wins.\
 \
+Currently, this project is in its alpha stage being tested internally.
+\
 This project was made in Unity version 2022.3.

 ## How do I install?
 This project is an open-source video game, and a playable version will be available soon on sites like itch.io.\